PiSchool/translated-llms-for-mt/README.md

 ## How to run
-You can test all the approaches on four datasets: flores from italian to english (flores_it_en), flores from italian to spanish (flores_it_es), translated from italian to english (translated_it_en), translated from italian to spanish (translated_it_es).
+You can test all the approaches on four datasets: flores from Italian to English (flores_it_en), flores from Italian to Spanish (flores_it_es), translated from Italian to English (translated_it_en), translated from Italian to Spanish (translated_it_es).
+With respect to the Translated dataset, as already mentioned, there are two versions available: a smaller version cleaned with our pipeline, and an already cleaned bigger version.
 The inference pipeline exploits Hydra, so adding more experiments is as easy as writing a simple YAML file.
 ### ModernMT and GPT-3
-Experiments with gpt3 and ModernMT (read Additional data paragraph first!)
+Experiments with GPT-3 and ModernMT (read Additional data paragraph first!)

 To run ModernMT evaluation on the datasets, modify the sweeper inputs of ```./configs/config``` like this:
 ```